Sahana-manjunath1995/Webcrawling-with-XPath/readme.md

 ### Step 4:

-    Individual data container is passed as parameter to the function and data is extracted for required fields using xpath expression
+Individual data container is passed as parameter to the function and data is extracted for required fields using xpath expression.
 Refer jobs.py
     ```
       def extract_data_container_path(div):